jackdmiller/jackdmiller.github.io/_posts/2024-03-20-introduction.md

 title: Introduction
 ---

 Hello!
-This is my fist post, and I'll use it to give some insight into who I am.
+This is my first post, and I'll use it to give some insight into who I am.

 So, as you probably know by now, my name is Jack Miller.
 As of me writing this I am 19 years old and about to be finishing up my second semester of college at the University of Central Florida.
 Here, I am pursuing a bachelor's degree in information technology, though this wasn't always my plan.